 If you need to get up at 4am, work back in 90-minute increments to figure out when you should go to sleep.

 You want to wake at the top of a new sleep cycle to feel refreshed and ready for a productive day.
-Many of the apps can act as an alarm clock and wake you at the top of a sleep cycle rather than waking up in the middle of deep sleep.
+Many of the apps can act as an alarm clock and wake you at the top of a sleep cycle rather than waking you up in the middle of deep sleep.

-4. Take a hot bath
+4. Take a Hot Bath

 Make going to sleep an experience that you really look forward to, rather than something you have to do.